 - 4.7.1.
 All access points crossing the site boundary must be included in the survey specification (unless a full interview survey at doors to the site building(s) is to be undertaken).
 During the site visit each access point should be identified through a thorough check around the site perimeter.
 The total number of access points should be recorded, as should the total number of access points that are available to vehicles.
 This will give a rough idea of the level of enumeration staff that will be required at the site when the survey commences, with this number being refined once the complexity and workload of the survey is fully determined. - 4.7.2.
 Access points should include both official and unofficial accesses.
 For unofficial accesses, the site visit should carefully determine if such locations are to be included in the survey.
-For example, a hole in a fence may be used often by site users, this fact being identified by evidence of use such as worn out grassed areas etc. In such an instance the unofficial access should be included.
+For example, a hole in a fence may be used often by site users, this fact being identified by evidence of use such as worn-out grassed areas etc. In such an instance the unofficial access should be included.
 However, if such a potential access does not show this evidence of people passing through it, then it can be ignored after careful consideration.
-In cases where it is not clear that an unofficial access point is used or not, it should always be included in the survey.
+In cases where it is not clear that an unofficial access point is used or not, it should be provisionally included in the survey prior to confirmation of its use (or non-use) with the site owner/operator.